Ben Simister

-Following the 2013-14 season, Simister took a year out of Hockey to concentrate on his studies.
+Following the 2013–14 season, Simister took a year out of Hockey to concentrate on his studies.
 Whilst studying, he decided to make the most of his year out of Hockey and enroll in the Dietetics programme at the University of Central Missouri in the United States of America.

 Returning home for 2015/16 season with pre season preparation taken place in Montreal Canada, He was signed up by the 2014/15 League & Playoff champions Blackburn Hawks.

 This season was to be Simister's most successful season to date.
 Recording 32 points in 32 regular season games, Plus recording 1 goals and 1 assist in the Playoff final game., The Blackburn Hawks were once again crowned League and Playoff champions.

 With lots off adjustments and management changes at The Blackburn Hawks before the 2016/17 season, Simister Signed with Telford Tigers NIHL for the upcoming season along with his coach and number of Blackburn players.

 The 2016/2017 NIHL season with the telford tigers was not to be repeat of the previous year, as the tigers finished in last place at the end of the regular season.
 This was to be a very disappointing season for Simister as a couple months into the season he received a medial collateral ligament tear that resulted in missing more than 14 weeks of the seasons games.
 Never fully recovering from the injury, Simister finished off the season with 5 goals and 6 assists.

 After the disappointing season in telford, Simister did not sign a contract with another team for 2017/2018 hockey season.

+On May 16th 2024, Ben recorded his first Mentor Co-Ed Softball League win pitching for the Bad News Beers, throwing a complete game with 1 strikeout, winning 12-9.